tsgates/arch-wiki-markdown/wiki/General_Troubleshooting.md

     $ loginctl show-session $XDG_SESSION_ID

 This should contain Remote=no and Active=yes in the output.
-See xinitrc#Preserving the session for troubleshooting if it does not.

-A dbus session should also be started along with X, in a way that exports a single DBUS_SESSION_BUS_ADDRESS for every application in your session.
-If you use a desktop environment this will be handled for you, otherwise you can copy the code from /etc/skel/.xinitrc that runs files in /etc/X11/xinit/xinitrc.d to your ~/.xinitrc, and avoid using dbus-launch or ck-launch-session.
+If it does not, make sure that X runs on the same tty where the login occurred.
+This is required in order to preserve the logind session.
+This is handled by the default /etc/X11/xinit/xserverrc.

+A D-Bus session should also be started along with X. See D-Bus#Starting the user session for more information on this.

+Basic polkit actions do not require further set-up.
 Some polkit actions require further authentication, even with a local session.
 A polkit authentication agent needs to be running for this to work.
-There are two alternatives in the repositories:

--   polkit-gnome, which provides /usr/lib/polkit-gnome/polkit-gnome-authentication-agent-1
--   polkit-kde, which provides /usr/lib/kde4/libexec/polkit-kde-authentication-agent-1
+See polkit#Authentication agents for more information on this.

 Single user mode
 ----------------